sylefeb/Silice/learn-silice/formal/README.md

 >
 > When both the BMC and the temporal induction timeout, nothing can be concluded.

 Visualizing the generated VCD trace in GTKWave yields a strange result: it appears that `192 ÷ 192 = 169`!
-That's strange...
 ![gtkwave vcd tutorial trace](./tutorial-trace.png)

 After a bit of research, minutes of debugging and researching in similar implementations, it turns out that the accumulator should be 1 bit wider.